 - Incremental backups

-- Update whole directory tree and file system
+- Update the whole directory tree and file system

 - Both local and remote backups

 Time Vault is an Open Source Backup Software for Linux.
 It’s equivalent to Time Machine from Apple.
 It creates incremental backup files that can be restored at a later date.
 It can take snapshots, which can be stored in a directory at a certain point in time.
 These snapshots are very little spaced, so we need not entire backup files.

 - Take a snapshot of the entire store as a backup